haiqu/CAMotics/README.md

 CNC.

 Being able to simulate is a critical part of creating CNC tool paths.
-Programming a CNC with out a simulator is cutting with out measuring; it's both dangerous and expensive.
+Programming a CNC without a simulator is cutting without measuring; it's both dangerous and expensive.
 With CAMotics you can preview the results of your cutting operation before you fire up your machine.
-This will save you time and money and open up a world of creative possibilities by allowing you to rapidly visualize and improve upon designs with out wasting material or breaking tools.
+This will save you time and money and open up a world of creative possibilities by allowing you to rapidly visualize and improve upon designs without wasting material or breaking tools.

 See http://camotics.org/